nickbaldwin-monster/adinfo/readme.md

 - install testing library etc
 - check schema! e.g. enrichments vs posting info, what is mandatory etc
 - refactor display component!
+- may need to monitor container and add back if missing

 ## questions
 - what info to show / not show in table?!